See a different side of Tokyo with a bespoke photowalk tour

 Having lived, walked and photographed in the Japanese capital for nearly two decades, I can honestly say I know Tokyo fairly well.
 Meaning I know where to go, and more importantly perhaps, where not to.
 Plus, of course, I've sought out lots of the little side streets and alleyways that in a city the size of Tokyo can very easily go unnoticed.

 Also, while there will obviously be a stress on the photography side of things, the walks won’t be workshops.
-Of course tips and advice will be offered if and when wanted, but the emphasis will be far more on the explorative side of things.
+Of course tips and advice will be readily offered when wanted, but the emphasis will be far more on the explorative side of things.
 A way to see new places with your own eyes, and hopefully come away with some memorable shots.
 A brief peek, if you will, under the thin veneer of modern Tokyo, to see the older, often grittier capital.

 Both prices are fixed, regardless of the number of people.
 Hotel pick-up is provided if preferred.